 During the preceding school year, the district's School Health Advisory Council (SHAC) held two meetings.
-Additional information regarding the district's SHAC is available from the nurse.
+Additional information about the district's SHAC is available from the school nurse.

 Notification of upcoming SHAC meetings will be posted at each campus administrative office at least 72 hours before the meeting.
-Notification of upcoming SHAC meetings, meeting minutes, and a recording of each meeting will be posted on the district website at www.farwellschools.org

-[See Consent to Human Sexuality Instruction on page 4, Consent to Instruction on Prevention of Child Abuse, Family Violence, Dating Violence, and Sex Trafficking on page 5, and policies BDF and EHAA.
+Notification of upcoming SHAC meetings, meeting minutes, and a recording of each meeting will be posted on the district website at www.farwellschools.org [See Consent to Human Sexuality Instruction, Consent to Instruction on Prevention of Child Abuse, Family Violence, Dating Violence, and Sex Trafficking, and policies BDF and EHAA.
 For more information.]